 As a result of this integrated approach to curriculum, Prep students will learn to: negotiate and cooperate, create and imagine, solve problems, talk about ideas, investigate their world, try out different community roles, use literacy and numeracy, make plans and carry them out.

-Growing and learning is inevitable in a rich and stimulating environment.
-The students at Moreton Bay College are part of a unique learning community.
-We are all learners…students, teachers and parents, in our daily life and communicating how and what we learn helps us to be reflective and set goals for ourselves.
+Growing and learning is inevitable in a rich and stimulating environment and the students at Moreton Bay College are part of a unique learning community.

-In our academic program our girls continue to demonstrate success and this is evident in their daily activities and confirmed in external measures such as NAPLAN.
+In our Primary academic program our girls continue to demonstrate success and this is evident in their daily activities and confirmed in external measures such as NAPLAN.
 Moreton Bay College continues to achieve highly in this area, with results consistently above the state average.
-However, this is only a point in time test that is developed by educators who are removed from the MBC culture and context.
-The real evidence of learning is in the quality of the communication of understanding, as the girls respond to everyday tasks.
+However, this is only a point in time test.
+The real evidence of learning is in the quality of the communication of understanding as the girls respond to everyday tasks.

 The teachers in the Primary School at Moreton Bay College have a strong collegial environment and a positive and enthusiastic approach to excellence in teaching and learning.
-As vital partners in the education of the girls, our aim is to have strong and open avenues of communication to ensure we can work together to maximize the learning potential of each individual.
-We truly value parent contribution in all forms, and with the girls in our hearts, we aim to celebrate the uniqueness of each individual.
+As vital partners in the education of the girls, our aim is to have strong and open avenues of communication to ensure staff work together to maximize the learning potential of each individual student.

 Our secondary programs are carefully designed to develop broad understanding and life skills as well as to achieve the academic results that are vital in today's world.

 The lower secondary curriculum (Years 8-10) is framed around nine learning areas: English, Mathematics, Science, Studies of Society and the Environment, The Arts, Personal Development, Technology, Languages and Business.